Impact of diuretic use on Cardiovascular Outcomes and Mortality in Patients on Maintenance Hemodialysis Who Have Residual Renal Function

 PI: Dr. Melissa Schorr

 Dr. Melissa Schorr is a nephrologist at London Health Sciences Centre, Fellow in the Clinician Investigator Program (CIP) at Western University, and PhD Candidate at McMaster University in the Health Research Methodology program.
-She received her BSc in Biological Sciences from the University of Calgary and her medical degree from the Royal College of Surgeons in Ireland.
+She received her BSc in Biological Sciences from the University of Calgary.
+Then she received her medical degree from the Royal College of Surgeons in Ireland.
 She completed her Internal Medicine residency and Nephrology fellowship at Western University.

-Most of her research focuses on pragmatic clinical trials in patients undergoing hemodialysis and has resulted in a portfolio of influential peer-reviewed publications in this focus area, including research pursuits that have been supported by three years of CIP funding and a 2-year PSI Research Trainee Fellowship.
+Most of her research focuses on pragmatic clinical trials in patients undergoing hemodialysis.
+This research resulted in a portfolio of influential peer-reviewed publications in this focus area, including research pursuits supported by three years of CIP funding and a 2-year PSI Research Trainee Fellowship.

 Dr. Schorr has delivered numerous invited lectures regarding her research findings, including for the America Society of Nephrology Kidney Week 2019, the Canadian Society of Nephrology Annual Meeting 2018, and others